Privatized Banking: High Cash Value and Long-Term Growth

 Consequently, dividends are an important part of the overall performance of your policy over time.

-Through decades of experience and writing thousands of policies, as well as modeling the best design structure we’ve learned from the Nelson Nash Institute that pioneered the Infinite Banking concept, our team has found that equilibrium point.
+Through decades of experience and writing thousands of policies, as well as modeling the best design structure we’ve learned from the Nelson Nash Institute that pioneered the Infinite Banking C

 In general, the ideal funding ratio for a specially designed life insurance policy is 33% base premium, to 66% PUA, with a 1% term rider.
-This design gives you access to cash early, without compromising the ability for the policy to grow.
+This design lets you use the cash value early, without compromising the growth.

 For example, if I have $100K/year to fund a policy, $33K will be used for base premium, $66K for paid-up additions, and $1K for the term rider.
-This policy would then, dependent on underwriting, provide access to about 60 – 70% of the first year’s premium within 30 days.
-After allowing time for the check to clear and the policy to be delivered, I would have access to between $60K – $70K that I could use in other cash-flow projects.
+This policy would then, dependent on underwriting, provide access to at least 60 – 70%+ of the first year’s premium within 30 days.
+After allowing time for the check to clear and the policy to be delivered, I would have access to between $60K – $75K+ that I could use in other cash-flow projects.

 Custom Design Is More Important Than the Formula

 That being said, there isn’t a magic formula.

 The ideal ratio fluctuates from company to company, and between various products.

 If more protection is needed early, you may want more base premium.
 And yes, you’d give up some liquidity with that decision.
 It’s also possible to use a different product that enhances the death benefit in a different way, where a 50/50 or 60/40 split might be more advantageous.